 Contact GoPro Support

-Finally, you can reach out GoPro support–here’s the support contact link.
+If none of this solves the problem, you can reach out directly to GoPro support–here’s the GoPro support contact link.